11 Things To Do With Pumpkins After Halloween

 8. Make a bird feeder

 If you've got a small, light pumpkin and don't feel like making yet more pumpkin puree, hollow out the pumpkin and add stick perches to create a small bird feeder.
-Hang it using a rope sling, and monitor it so you can remove it once the pumpkin shell begins to degrade.
+Hang it using a rope sling, and watch as the birds flock to it and your yard for a tasty snack.

 9. Make a garden planter